rossta/rossta.github.com/doc/connect-four-series.md

 # Articles

 1. SVG pattern masking
-2. Introducing Vue.js
+1. Introducing Vue.js
-3. Animating checkers
+1. Animating checkers
+1. Detecting a win in JS
+1. Deploying to S3

 # Proposed

 ## Vue

-1. Detecting a win in JS
-1. Moving to vue-cli
 1. Using the vue-devtools
 1. Writing a Vue plugin
 1. Introducing vuex